russelrex/whois-api/README.md

 npm install
 ```

-Create an .env file to the root folder and inser
+Create an .env file to the root folder and insert
 ```bash
 API_KEY=<api key>
 ```